 The orthopedic care team at Baylor Dallas combines clinical care, research and patient education to diagnose, treat, and provide follow-up care for orthopedic conditions.
 In addition to performing traditional evaluation, treatment, and surgical services, orthopedic surgeons on the medical staff at Baylor University Medical Center also take part in several specialty programs: The Shoulder Center; Hip Preservation Center; Total Joint Replacement Program; Joint Wellness Program; Orthopedic Trauma and Limb Salvage program; and Musculoskeletal Tumor Program.

-Baylor Dallas is a comprehensive Level I trauma center; one of only two adult trauma centers in Dallas, covering 21 counties (18,000 square miles) and 5 million residents.
+Baylor Dallas is a comprehensive Level I trauma center; one of only three adult trauma centers in Dallas, covering 21 counties (18,000 square miles) and 5 million residents.
 The trauma services division has dedicated trauma and stroke teams, providing 24-hour coverage of emergency services.
 The Riggs Emergency Department, with more than 75,000 square feet, 85 patient treatment rooms, has dedicated areas specifically for trauma care, physician referral and minor emergency care.

 The 115-acre campus of Baylor University Medical Center encompasses three inpatient hospitals:

-Additional Baylor Scott & White facilities offering medical services on the Baylor Dallas campus:
+Additional Baylor Scott & White Health facilities offering medical services on the Baylor Dallas campus:

 Copyright © 2017 Baylor Scott & White Health.
 All Rights Reserved. |